ktd2054/Projects/10-Days-10-Projects/Day-02: Detect XSS & SQLi in Wireshark/Readme.md

-# 🔍 Web Attack Detection (XSS & SQL Injection) using Wireshark
+# Day 2 - 🔍 Web Attack Detection (XSS & SQL Injection) using Wireshark

 ## 📌 Project Overview
 This project demonstrates my ability to **detect and analyze real-world web attacks** such as **SQL Injection (SQLi)** and **Cross-Site Scripting (XSS)** at the **network traffic level** using **Wireshark**.